jgcarter-at-bu-edu/MSFin_S2026/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jgcarter-at-bu-edu/MSFin_S2026/blob/main/MSFin_PS05_Macro_Evaluation.ipynb)

   NOTE: Timeout issues may occur if you use a VPN.
-The _ADJ version below may overcome these issues, but be aware VPN may be the root.
+The _ADJ version may work solve the issue.
+If not, try with your VPN off.

 ### Problem Set 5 Notebook - UPDATED FOR TIMEOUT ISSUES